glennj/exercism.io/groovy/run-length-encoding/README.md

 # Run Length Encoding

+Welcome to Run Length Encoding on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement run-length encoding and decoding.

 Run-length encoding (RLE) is a simple form of data compression, where runs